 As was mentioned earlier in the guide, U. T. System values individual workers and their safety.
 A construction safety program has been established that is built around safety best practices to help assure a safe construction environment.
 The program aims to apply those safety processes consistently across U. T. System construction projects statewide.
+Contractors should understand the requirements of this program before pursuing projects.

 U. T. System procurement and project documents include information about the specific safety requirements.
 Contractors need to be aware that these requirements exceed OSHA standards in certain areas to reduce safety incidents and injuries.
 They also specify contractor safety staff requirements and duties, at all tiers, that have impacts on contractor staffing plans and costs.
-These requirements are further described in Section 2 of the Guide.
+These requirements are further described in Section 2 of the Guide and contractor's prior safety performance and capability to meet these safety requirements will be considered when making a determination of contract award.

-1.7 Business Resources
+1.8 Business Resources